John Calipari: University of Memphis

-Calipari directing his players during an away game against Conference USA rival University of Houston in January 2007.
+Calipari directing his University of Memphis players during an away game against Conference USA rival University of Houston in January 2007.

 Calipari became head coach at the University of Memphis in 2000.
 In Calipari's first nine years as head coach at Memphis, he won 214 games (38 wins were vacated) and posted seven consecutive 20-win seasons, plus one more in his final season (including an NCAA record four consecutive 30-win seasons, though the third season was vacated and this record no longer holds).
 He also earned seven consecutive postseason bids (plus one in his final season).
 His 2007–2008 team's 38 victories set a new NCAA Division I Men's Basketball record for most victories in a season, a record that now belongs to the 2011–2012 Kentucky Wildcats due to NCAA violations that vacated all of Memphis' wins.
 The nine consecutive 20-win seasons and the nine consecutive postseason appearances would have been the most in school history, though that officially stands now at seven because of the vacated 2007–08 season.
 He was named Conference USA Coach of the Year in 2006, 2008, and 2009.
 In 2008, he was named Naismith College Coach of the Year, receiving the honor for the second time.
 In 2009, he was named Sports Illustrated College Basketball Coach of the Year.

 He built a national program by recruiting blue chip players from the Eastern part of the country, such as Dajuan Wagner from Camden (NJ), Darius Washington Jr. from Orlando (FL), Rodney Carney from Indianapolis (IN), Shawne Williams from Memphis (TN), Joey Dorsey from Baltimore (MD), Chris Douglas-Roberts from Detroit (MI), Antonio Anderson from Lynn (MA), Robert Dozier from Lithonia (GA), Derrick Rose from Chicago (IL), and Tyreke Evans from Aston (PA).

 While at Memphis, Calipari popularized the dribble drive motion offense that was invented by former Pepperdine basketball coach Vance Walberg.

 On January 21, 2008, Calipari led the Tigers to the No. 1 ranking in the AP Poll for only the second time in school history.